-Love caramel sauce?
+Love caramel but maybe find it a little fussy to make?
 Looking for a ridiculously easy dessert sauce?
-Then you need to try and make butterscotch sauce!
-Butterscotch sauce is caramel sauce’s easier and butterier cousin.
+Then you need to try my homemade butterscotch sauce!
+Butterscotch is caramel’s easier and butterier cousin.
 What’s not to love?

 There are a number of things I’ve resisted making over the years.
 Either because they seemed too difficult.
 Or because I could buy what I thought were reasonable versions of them in the store.
 Or both.

-Things like buttercream frosting.
-And chicken stock.
-And bread.
+Things like hummus.
+And blue cheese dressing.
+And dinner bread.
 I now make all of these myself on a regular basis since they are both a great deal easier than I realized and also so much better than just about any version that I can buy in the store.

 I’m now adding butterscotch sauce to the list.

 Homemade Butterscotch Sauce

 This version here I have adapted from The Smitten Kitchen’s Ridiculously Easy Butterscotch Sauce (who adapted it from a source who in turn adapted from a source – if you want a basic, no-frills butterscotch recipe this seems to be the one to make).
 I found this recipe when I did a little search after deciding I needed to make some.

 And, yes, it is ridiculously easy, as well as ridiculously tasty.